1. What does Kinabalu mean?

 15. Where can I refill my water bottle?

-16. Is there electricity/mobile signal in the mountain?
+16. Is there any mobile signal on the mountain?

 Yes.
 Mobile signal available along most part of the trail even on the summit of Low’s Peak.
 Celcom seems to have the best connection among the others.
 So, you can always stay connected!